Apple Gorgonzola Elk Eye-of-Round

 Instructions

-• Place the eye-of-round lengthwise on a cutting board, holding your knife horizontal to the cutting board, make a cut along the middle side being sure not to cut all the way through.
+• Lay the eye-of-round lengthwise on a cutting board.
+Holding your knife parallel to the board, carefully slice through the center of the roast, stopping short of cutting all the way through.
 Open the meat like a book.
-Use the flat side of a meat mallet and flatten to ensure an overall thickness is roughly 1/2 inch thick.
+Using the flat side of a meat mallet, gently pound the meat until it is an even thickness of about ½ inch throughout.

-• In a bowl combine the chopped green apple, panko breadcrumbs, gorgonzola cheese, parsley, thyme and olive oil.
-Mix well.
-Generously season the meat with kosher salt and freshly ground black pepper.
-Spread the stuffing evenly over one-half of the cut side.
-Take the other half of the meat and cover the stuffing – like closing a book.
-Wrap the meat with the bacon slices and tie to secure closed with butcher’s twine.
+• In a bowl, combine the chopped green apple, panko breadcrumbs, gorgonzola cheese, parsley, thyme, and olive oil.
+Mix until well combined.
+Season the opened eye-of-round generously with kosher salt and freshly ground black pepper.
+Evenly spread the stuffing over one half of the cut surface.
+Fold the other half of the meat over the filling, closing it like a book.
+Wrap the stuffed roast with bacon slices and secure with butcher’s twine.

 Tried this recipe?Let us know how it was!